FrancoMal/dnd-attack-probability/README.md

 ### How to Use

-1. Open `calculator-standalone.html` in any browser
+1. Open `calculator-standalone.html` in any browser or https://francomal.github.io/dnd-attack-probability/
 2. Configure your character:
    - Attack bonus (+5, +8, etc.)
    - Damage dice (1d8, 2d6, etc.)